bw

 The trip was scheduled for 16 hours, but it took 17 hours.
 The distance was no longer than about 750 km, so we only drove at an average speed of almost 45 km / h.

-It was a very small train where we had our compartment and sleeping space, but not much else.
-We were accommodated with two foreign Dutch, who were fortunately our own age, so we could talk together.
-But no matter how little or how much you know each other, you can not sit and talk together for 17 hours, so it became a lot of time where we just lay in our bed and relaxed or listened to music while the train ran along the Vietnamese east coast.
+But no matter how little or how much you know each other, you can't sit and talk for 17 hours, so it became a lot of time where we just lay in our bed and relaxed or listened to music while the train traveled along the Vietnamese east coast.

 Vietnam Da Nang Beach Travel